 Oil of Catnip Nepeta cataria USA Cultivated

 Catnip Oil is extracted using the steam distillation method from the leaves of the catnip plant.
-Known world wide for its wild effect on cats this oil is more than meets they eye having amazing healing effects on the body.
-On the human body it us used to help treat symptoms of the common cold, such as fever, digestion, chronic diarrhea, and loss of appetite.
-An important benefit of Catnip is that it is an anti-inflammatory, reducing swelling alleviating pain in joints and muscles.
+Known worldwide for its wild effect on cats, this oil is more than meets the eye.
+On the human body, it is used to help treat symptoms of the common cold, such as fever, digestion, chronic diarrhea, and loss of appetite.
+An important benefit of Catnip is its anti-inflammatory properties, reducing swelling and alleviating pain in joints and muscles.

-Although Catnip stimulates cats, for humans it is a sedative helping to relax, calm the body, reduce stress, alleviate anxiety, and helping those suffering from insomnia.
+Although Catnip stimulates cats, for humans it is a sedative that helps relax, calm the body, reduce stress, alleviate anxiety, and insomnia.
 It also encourages menstruation.
 Helps alleviate headaches when rubbed on the forehead.
 Known for healing and rejuvenating the skin.
 Cosmetic companies love this oil because it helps to tighten the skin and clear the pores.
 Best results when used long term.

 Working as an insect repellent, can be used as an ingredient in bug spray, insect repelling candles and sprays, as well as being very effective in keeping cockroaches away.

-Its properties can be used in soap making, perfumes, laundry products, massage oils, lotions, insect repellents, pain reliever, sleeping aids, and anti-aging product for the skin.
+Its properties can be used in soap making, perfumes, laundry products, massage oils, lotions, insect repellents, pain relievers, sleeping aids, and anti-aging products for the skin.